Welcome!

 Profile

-My research investigates how information and institutional design shape decisions in markets.
+My research investigates how institutional design shapes individual behavior and how behavioral insights can improve institutions.
 I focus on health economics, auctions, and political economy, combining laboratory and field experiments, microeconomic theory, and modern causal inference methods.

 Education